 Next up in our “This didn’t quite make it into the 2021 Threat Report, but is still really cool” series: New and emerging backdoor variants from 2021!

 Backdoors are a crucial component of a website infection.
-They allow the attackers ongoing access to the compromised environment and provide them a “foot in the door” to execute their payload.
-We see many different types of backdoors with varying functionality.
+They provide attackers with ongoing access to the compromised environment and give them a “foot in the door” to execute their payload.
+Many different types of backdoors exist with varying functionality.

 When our malware research team is provided with a new backdoor they need to write what’s called a “signature” to ensure that we detect and remove it in future security scans.
 Signatures need names, and over the years we’ve developed something of a taxonomy naming system for all of the different malware that we come across.